annk1995/news_app/README.md

 Clone this repository to a location in your file system. git clone https://github.com/annk1995/news_app.git

-Open terminal command line then navigate to the root folder of the application. cd Watchlist
+Open terminal command line then navigate to the root folder of the application. cd news_app

 Run pip -m venv virtual